evgenyneu/SigmaSwiftStatistics/README.md

 Note:

   * Returns nil for an empty array.
-  * Same as in Wolfram Alpha "moments" R package.
+  * Same as in Wolfram Alpha and "moments" R package.

 #### Formula